-Each of you will meet with me in my office for about ten minutes.
+http://math.hws.edu/eking/CalculusI/math130.html, printing the autobiographical questionnaire, filling it out and submitting it in lab by 1:30pm on Thursday, January 24th.
+You may hand this in personally to me, place it in the homework collection box if I have placed it outside my office door, or just slip it under my office door.
+The second part is that each of you will meet with me in my office for about ten minutes.
 You will meet in groups of two or three.
 I will provide a sign up sheet to schedule these meetings during the first two weeks of classes.
 Please bring a photo of yourself, with which you are willing to part, to the meeting.
 This meeting and the photo help me get to know each of you better and more quickly.
-It also ensures that you know where my office is and helps you get to know one of your classmates as well.
-Your grade on this assignment, out of 8 points, will be based on whether your prompt attendance of our meeting, photo in hand.
+It also ensures that you know where our course website and my office are and helps you get to know one of your classmates as well.
+Your grade on this assignment, out of 8 points, will be based on your prompt completion of the questionnaire and attendance of our meeting, photo in hand.